NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission-webin.md

 * When the validation is successful, it is time to do a submit instead of a validation (-submit option instead of -validate).
 We will still use the test server, and the same input and output directories as for the validation step.
 Try to write the command yourself or take a peak at the solution below.

   > ## Solution
-  > java -jar prg\webin-cli-3.4.0.jar -context reads -userName Webin-XXXXX -password myPassword -manifest A_Wt_manifest.txt -outputDir data -inputDir data -submit -test
+  >  Windows: `java -jar prg\webin-cli-3.4.0.jar -context reads -userName Webin-XXXXX -password myPassword -manifest A_Wt_manifest.txt -outputDir data -inputDir data -submit -test`
+  >
+  > Mac: `java -jar prg/webin-cli-3.4.0.jar -context reads -userName Webin-XXXXX -password myPassword -manifest A_Wt_manifest.txt -outputDir data -inputDir data -submit -test`

 * The processing will take a while but since the validation was successful, it is only the upload of the sequence file that might misfire.
 Well done!